KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 -  Define your list of :ref:`Item Types`

--  Define your patron categories and enter the categories and their codes into :ref:`Patron Categories`
+-  Define your patron categories and enter the categories and their codes into :ref:`Patron categories`

--  Enter any additional patron information fields you use in your library in the :ref:`Patron Attributes <patron-attribute-types-label>`
+-  Enter any additional patron information fields you use in your library in the :ref:`Patron Aatributes <patron-attribute-types-label>`

    -  Requires that you first set the :ref:`ExtendedPatronAttributes` system